 Frame and Fit

 The first thing to do before looking for a new patio door is to measure the old door.
-Take measurements of the width and height of the door, and then take measurements of the doorframe.
-If installing a new sliding door, also measure the rough opening of the doorway so that you can find a frame that can be fitted to the studs.
+Take measurements of the width and height of the door, and then take measurements of the door frame.
+If installing a new sliding door, also measure the rough opening of the doorway to find a frame that can be fitted to the studs.

 Common patio door sizes include:

 Tip: Door width and height measurements are rounded up.
-For example, a door measurement of 71.5 by 79.25 inches should be rounded up to 72 by 80 inches.
+For example, a door measurement of 71.5 inches wide by 79.25 inches tall should be rounded up to 72 inches wide by 80 inches tall.
 This practice is an industry standard for doors and should in no way be adopted for other projects.